senthilvs/backend-coding-challenge/README.md

 The app is now addressing all the following mandatory tasks

-1.Saves expenses as entered to a database.
+1. Saves expenses as entered to a database.
-2.Retrieves them for display on the page.
+2. Retrieves them for display on the page.
-3.Add a new column to the table displaying the VAT amount for each expense.
+3. New column is added to the table to display the VAT amount for each expense.
-4.Alter the README to contain instructions on how to build and run your app.
+4. README is updated with appropriate changes.

 and also the extra credit task
-1.Calculate the VAT client-side as the user enters a new expense, before they save the expense to the database.
+1. VAT is dynamically computed and shown to user as and when amount field is populated .

 Note to evaluator:
 ==================